 |

-Most Wheeled launch Paragliders are NOT designed to break down !
+Most other Wheeled launch Paragliders are NOT designed to break down.

-A full wheeled based MZ-313 engine (WPPG kit) inc. Rhino Cage, Wing, spare Prop etc. can be fitter into a padded cargo cage measuring approximately 180cm x 80cm x 60cm deep, this allows you the ability to take it with you on Holiday !
+A full wheeled based AirMax-210cc engine (WPPG kit) inc. Rhino Cage, Wing, spare Prop etc. can all be fitter into a padded cargo cage measuring approximately 180cm x 80cm x 60cm deep, this allows you the ability to take it with you on Holiday!

 NB: Obviously you would need to run the engine dry, empty the Fuel tank & remove the spark plug (covering the hole with tape to stop debris entering), so if needed Customs could easily inspect the equipment. |